mstgnz/cdn/README.md

 ## Cdn Api With Go and MinIO
 I am developing cdn api service with golang, minio and docker.
 We also use it at the company I work for.
 All processes on Minio will be added as api service over time.
-I am developing cdn api service with golang, minio and docker.
-We also use it at the company I work for.
-All processes on Minio will be added as api service over time.

 ### Image Upload